evgenyneu/keychain-swift/README.md

 There are three ways you can add KeychainSwift to your Xcode project.

+Note: Keychain currently does not work at all on iOS 10 / Xcode 8.
+Use iOS 9 from Xcode 8 instead.

 #### Add source (iOS 7+)

 Simply add [KeychainSwiftDistrib.swift](https://github.com/marketplacer/keychain-swift/blob/master/Distrib/KeychainSwiftDistrib.swift) file into your Xcode project.

 #### Setup with Carthage (iOS 8+)

-Alternatively, add `github "marketplacer/keychain-swift" ~> 4.0` to your Cartfile and run `carthage update`.
+Alternatively, add `github "marketplacer/keychain-swift" ~> 5.0` to your Cartfile and run `carthage update`.

 #### Setup with CocoaPods (iOS 8+)